kmurph73/kmurph73.github.com/_posts/2015-08-27-working-from-bed.markdown

 ---

-I've found the laying position to be best for my mental energy, probably due to better blood flow.
-I'm always looking for new positions to work from.
+I've found my mental energy is at its greatest when I'm laying down.
+There are quite a few positions I alternate between, and I'm always looking for new ones :)

 There are a few tools in my arsenal that I use to help facilitate this.